earapanos/RealEstateDataAnalysis/README.md

 <h1 align="center"> 🏙 Florianópolis Downtown Real State Data Analysis </h1>

 Hello!
-I'm Eduardo Adriani Rapanos and today I will try to propose many insights about the Florianópolis Downtown Real State Data.
+I'm Eduardo Adriani Rapanos and today I will propose many insights about the Florianópolis Downtown Real State Data.

 The data was provided by the LOCATES technologic company, that I work nowadays, with the purpose of I apply the knowledge of the Data Science Course, that I've been doing.